-In FY05, of the nearly 14,000 employees and non-medicare retirees making election changes for health coverage and flexible reimbursement accounts, utilization increased by 1 percent, with approximately 7,200 individuals using EmployeeDirect, or 52 percent of those making election changes for health and flexible benefits.
 The established goal was a 10 percent increase.
 New security measures and login procedures to protect a member's identity online may have contributed to a lower rate of increase in utilization.

-· Summary of Virginia's Ranking
+• Summary of Virginia's Ranking

-Virginia received an A- from Governing Magazine on the People section of Governing Performance Project, which contributed to the straight As Virginia received on managing the state.
-Virginia was considered the best managed state in the nation.
-Virginia was one of only three states to receive a grade of A for its "people" policies.
+Virginia received an A- from Governing Magazine on the People section of Governing Performance Project.
+Virginia was rated with the highest grade awarded in the nation.
+Virginia was the only state to receive a grade of A for its "people" policies.

 DHRM is in the process of researching appropriate national trends and available data in the following areas:

-- Amount of time to fill an open position.
+- · Amount of time to fill an open position.

-- Percent of new employees who left state service voluntarily.
+- · Percent of new employees who left state service voluntarily.

 - Percent of voluntary terminations

-- · Percent of new employees terminated.
+- Percent of new employees terminated.

-- · Total benefit dollars per state employee
+- Total benefit dollars per state employee

-- · Benefits dollars per dollar of salary
+- Benefits dollars per dollar of salary

-- · Percent of health insurance covered by the state.
+- Percent of health insurance covered by the state.

-- · Number of discriminations charges for state employees
+- Number of discriminations charges for state employees

 - Percent of discrimination charges per 1,000 state employees

-- · Amount of training dollars per employee
+- Amount of training dollars per employee

-- · Percent of employees with career plans.
+- Percent of employees with career plans.

-- · Percentage of promotions, classified and non-classified employees.
+- Percentage of promotions, classified and non-classified employees.

-- Summary of Customer Trends and Coverage
+- Summary of Customer Trends and Coverage Aging workforce